ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 documentation on configuring your Git account.

-For the first line of your commit comment, enter a brief description, such as the GitHub Issue number and a brief description.
+For the first line of your commit comment, enter a brief description, such as the GitHub issue number and a brief description.
 On the second and subsequent lines, provide a detailed description of the changes/additions you made.